2023 Dates: July 24-28

 Are you already registered?
 Information will come out in early July with packing list and bus transportation information.
 If you do not receive it e-mail email@example.com or call (919)620-9099 ext.
 204.

 Don’t apply to Field Station if you don’t want to get wet, splashed, or rained on.
 We don’t have time to change clothes during the day.
 Don’t apply to field station if you aren’t going to participate in all the activities.
 We know every activity isn’t everyone’s favorite but kids who want to pick and choose what they participate in make it hard to maintain discipline and accomplish our purposes when they sit out on things including the field work, games, journaling, and group gatherings.
 Every year we turn away students so don’t take a space if you won’t be fully engaged.

 Registration opens January 15.
 All questions in the application are in English and Spanish.
 For a paper application e-mail firstname.lastname@example.org or call (919)620-9099 extension 204.

-Eno River Field Station is supported by major funding from the Burroughs Wellcome Fund Student STEM Enrichment Program and from Duke Energy.
+Eno River Field Station is supported by major funding from the Burroughs Wellcome Fund Student STEM Enrichment Program, Merck Foundation, and Protolabs Foundation.